Board of Trustees

 A.L.
 SPIVEY III, OD ’67 | MCKENZIE, TN

 is owner of Spivey Eye Clinic in McKenzie, Tennessee, where he practices as a partner with his son, Scott Spivey, OD ’94.
+In 1965, he received his Doctor of Optometry degree and Bachelor’s Degree from SCO in 1965 and was a member of the Gold Key Honor Society as a student.
 Also an adjunct SCO faculty member, he is a Past President of the Northwest Tennessee Optometric Association.
 He is a member of the American Optometric Association, the Tennessee Association of Optometric Physicians, and the Northwest Tennessee Association of Optometric Physicians.
 Dr. Spivey devoted a decade of service to the Tennessee Board of Examiners in Optometry.
 A member of the Tennessee Academy of Optometry, he’s chaired a number of committees at the state association level and is a past member of the National Board of Optometry Part III Council and National Board Optometry Clinical Skills Committee.
 He also served as Vision Service Plan’s Tennessee representative and spent 10 years as Legislative Chairman for the Tennessee Association of Optometric Physicians.
 Dr. Spivey has served on the Hayes Center for Practice Excellence Steering Committee at SCO and formerly on SCO’s Alumni Council.
 He is a 2011 recipient of SCO’s Lifetime Achievement Award.
 Since his graduation, Dr. Spivey has introduced approximately 20 students to the profession of optometry by bringing them to visit SCO; many later applied and received admission.

 STUART J. THOMAS, OD ’84 | ATHENS, GA